-- Before: A bond selling at par if the yield to maturity equals the coupon rate. - But it assumed that the settlement date is on a coupon payment date. - Now suppose the settlement date for a bond selling at par^a falls between two coupon payment dates. - Then its yield to maturity is less than the coupon rate.^b - The short reason: Exponential growth to C is replaced by linear growth, hence overpaying.
+- Previously, a bond selling at par if the yield to maturity equals the coupon rate. - But it assumed that the settlement date is on a coupon payment date. - Suppose the settlement date for a bond selling at para falls between two coupon payment dates. - Then its yield to maturity is less than the coupon rate.b - The reason: Exponential growth to C is replaced by linear growth, hence overpaying the accrued interest.

-^aThe quoted price equals the par value.
+&lt;sup>aThe quoted price equals the par value.

-^bSee Exercise 3.5.6 of the textbook for proof.
+&lt;sup>bSee Exercise 3.5.6 of the textbook for proof.